GreyHak/sat_sav_parse/README.md

 Copyright (c) 2024-2025 [GreyHak](https://github.com/GreyHak)

 A set of Python tools for parsing Satisfactory save files, and then displaying and manipulating the contents.
-Updated to support v1.1.1.6.
+Supports Satisfactory release v1.1.1.6, v1.1.1.7 and v1.1.2.0.

 [Satisfactory](https://www.satisfactorygame.com/) is a non-competitive, first-person, open-world, factory-building and exploration game produced by